 - If you already have access to your account in HRMS, make sure that you have direct deposit information up to date.
 All payments will be processed through direct deposit this year.

-Payments are made by the end of June and the end of August.
+Payments are made by the end of May and the middle of July in most cases.
 All Summer Internship Funding recipients should be aware that tax withholding MAY be taken out of your check, depending on your primary citizenship and any applicable tax treaties.

 See the funding frequently asked questions page for more information.